Client Case Studies

 Relationships Built with Trust

-Because the NCCSR was already a customer of Clinipace, Dr. Asimos approached the company about using its TEMPO platform to conduct his research.
+Because the NCCSR was already a customer of Clinipace, Dr. Asimos approached the company about using its TEMPOTM platform to conduct his research.
 According to Dr. Asimos, “Clinipace was extremely accommodating from a budget, regulatory, and deadline standpoint.
 I needed to recruit 1,500 to 2,000 patients, so identifying hospitals with large numbers of eligible patients was imperative.
 With Clinipace’s research software platform in use within the NCCSR, finding the right hospitals to participate in the study took minutes, not months.
 The reporting engine within TEMPO made patient recruitment straightforward and easy to manage.”

 “The NC stroke registry was the perfect venue for conducting this validation study,” said Dr. Asimos, “since the two efforts were related.”